National Birth Defects Prevention Month

 Even today, infertility struggles do not mean the end of someone’s hopes and dreams of becoming a parent.
 Increasing the access to affordable family-building options through donations and continuing research is an important part of helping people realize this.

 How will you #FliptheScript this National Infertility Awareness Week?
-Comment below to let us know.
+Connect with the surrogacy community through our Instagram or comment below to let us know.

 If you are struggling with infertility and interested in learning about surrogacy as a family-building option, please contact our surrogacy specialists at 1-800-875-2229(BABY) today.